kresnawan/espi/README.md

 A simple program to generate bare-minimum C project folder for ESP8266-RTOS-SDK development, specifically on VSCode.

 ## Installation
 Simply download the binary from release page and add it to your `/bin` directory.
+Or, compile the source code yourself.

 ## Usage
 Like how we usually make a project directory: